gsarmaonline/goiter/testsuite/README.md

 ### Browser Issues
 - If the browser doesn't open automatically, manually visit the provided URL
 - Try using an incognito/private browsing window
-- Clear your browser cookies if you're having authentication issues

 ## API Coverage